Debunking Common Myths About HIV

 Myths about who contracts HIV

-REALITY: While rates of HIV are disproportionately higher among members of the LGBT community, HIV is by no means confined to LGBT people.
+REALITY: While rates of HIV are disproportionately higher among members of the LGBTQ community, HIV is by no means confined to LGBTQ people.
 Anyone—regardless of sexual orientation, gender identity, gender expression or other factors—can acquire HIV.
-Calling HIV a “gay” or “LGBT” disease is medically untrue and only serves to perpetuate harmful stereotypes about people living with HIV and members of the LGBT community.
+Calling HIV a “gay” or “LGBTQ” disease is medically untrue and only serves to perpetuate harmful stereotypes about people living with HIV and members of the LGBTQ community.

 MYTH: “I am over 50!
 I don’t need to worry about HIV.”